tari/83pa28d/lesson/day01.md

 Then, in the Command Prompt window, navigate to the folder with rom8x.exe, the two AppVars, and the OS upgrade file, and type this in:

-rom8x 84PBE -1 MyDump1.8xv -2 MyDump2.8xv -u (OS upgrade file).8xu
+rom8x (shortened model name) -1 MyDump1.8xv -2 MyDump2.8xv -u (OS upgrade file).8xu

-Normally, you can leave out the -1 and -2 tags on the command.
-You can't, in version 0.3.1, because there is a bug that can't use the normal command.
-Now, it Wabbitemu, you can upload the rom image that rom8x creates and you have a working emulator.
+where MyDump1 is the first Appvar, and MyDump2 is the second Appvar.
+You could also type in:

+rom8x (shortened model name) -u (OS upgrade file).8xu

+Now, you have WabbitEmu set up for testing!

 ## Creating your first program